yuthehexacopter/DroneComponents/README.md

 A lot of people who have come across my instagram handle, have been asking me question regarding the making of a drone.
 So, In my blog today, I will take you for a rollar-coster ride about how you make your own copter with all the Components available in the market today and play with it.
 All your questions have been summed-up here and you can always connect with me on my [instagram](https://www.instagram.com/yuthehexacopter/).

-Well let start with the List of the Components.
+Well, let's start with the List of the Components.
 You need the following items in our inventory to make your own Copter.
 These components are common for Quadcopter / Hexacopter as a carrier or racing drones.

 #### Basics